 Lawn irrigation will only be allowed on Tuesday, Thursday and Saturday.
 Those who violate the specified lawn irrigation days water rule will receive written notice of the violation and the appropriate fee will be assessed.

-- Water during early morning hours or in the evening to reduce evaporation & avoid burning grass & plants.
+- Water during early morning hours or in the evening to reduce evaporation and avoid burning grass and plants.